a-i-joe/co-reducer/README.md

 # co-reducer

 A generator coroutine for writing readable reduce / fold / foldl functions.
+Async reduce generators are fully supported.

 Generator functions using this coroutine will have the following distinct behaviours: